egch/1Z0-829-preparation/docs/wiley.md

 - resources: check if for some keys it follows both the std and the default locale [DONE]
 - stripTrailing and stripLeaders and stripIndent [DONE]
 - refresh iterator.next() [DONE]

+- The code does not compile because two of the constructors contain a cyclic reference to each other.
+[DONE]

+- module service locator [DONE]
+- reduce check the types [DONE]
+- instantiate nested static class [DONE]
+- review textblock and backslash [PARTIALLY DONE]
+- review -g vars NPE  [DONE]